U89-sk/opsplash-android/README.md

 ```

 #
-## - For More Information Read opsplash xda : <a href="https://forum.xda-developers.com/t/tool-splash-qcom-change-oppo-realme-oneplus-boot-splash-image.4498545">Link here</a>
+## - For More Information Read Opsplash Xda : <a href="https://forum.xda-developers.com/t/tool-splash-qcom-change-oppo-realme-oneplus-boot-splash-image.4498545">Link here</a>
 #

 ## Usage